ZMixail/Minesweeper/README.md

 Simple Minesweeper Game made with Python and PyGame.

-GUI was taken from my version of Snake Game, you can find it in my repositories.
+GUI was taken from my version of Snake Game, which you can find in my repositories.
 Upgrades of that GUI I will add to Snake Game in a new commit.